Big Data and Spark

 What exactly is big data?

 The next big thing?
-The latest buzzword?
+A buzzword?
 Nobody knows?

 For us: another tool in the ways to work with data toolkit.